gimelbrantlab/magic/README.md

     disables console output, do not flag if required packages missing [default FALSE]

 ## Generate

+This script allows for user-generated parameters for training a model.
+This can include ChIP-Seq/MAP-Seq/etc. data files that have been processed with process.R.
+These training genes  with MAE/BAE allelic bias calls determined by RNA-Seq are assigned scores from the user-provided data and generates a new set of models trained on this data using different classifers, with a corresponding comparison.

 *Input file*: file output by process.R